-- 68. Finding 17.
-Given that RFP projects go through the regular project cycle (PAP and SAP), accreditation continues to pose a challenge to the implementation of RFPs, even with an explicit commitment in one case to reduce timelines.
-Entities that have not been accredited and responded to the RFP had to go through the same accreditation process as those applying to the GCF through the PAP.
-This was an issue in particular for MFS, which attracted the most non-accredited entities.
-The case of MFS is particular because the RFP came with a commitment to facilitate accreditation to proponents and seemed to explicitly target new entities.
+- Finding 17.
+Given that RFP projects go through the regular project cycle (PAP and SAP), 68. accreditation continues to pose a challenge to the implementation of RFPs, even with an explicit commitment in one case to reduce timelines.
+Unaccredited entities that responded to the RFP had to go through the same accreditation process as those applying to the GCF through the PAP.
+This was a significant issue for MFS, which attracted the most non-accredited entities.
+The case of MFS is particularly important because the RFP came with a commitment to facilitate accreditation to proponents and seemed to explicitly target new entities.
 The TORs stated that "In cases where winning proposals are submitted by non-accredited entities, the full funding proposal and accreditation application will be progressed concurrently".
-However, this was not applied, and ultimately the RFP did not contribute to accrediting new entities (see Section VI.1).
-In cases where they were delays and accreditation was the reason for not progressing, the PSF, for example, made efforts to connect existing and eligible AEs to the shortlisted CNs.
-This was the case for FP128: the original sponsor, the Spanish financing development agency (COFIDES) withdrew the CN because of internal reasons, but the proposal continued and the PSF linked in the MUFG Bank, which took the proposal to the Board for approval. - 69.
-Finding 18. iTAP and the GCF Secretariat are/were not equipped to assess the specific features of the RFPs with the exception of the REDD+ RFP, creating extra burden for DAEs and IAEs.
-In the other three RFPs, iTAP and the GCF Secretariat are using the same frameworks used for regular PAP projects, even when these proposals are responding to specific requests.
-While RFPs are testing innovative mechanisms that involve devolved decision-making and funding mechanisms for developing countries' MSMEs, iTAP's expectations are the same as for regular projects.
-This is incoherent given that these specific project features are a requirement and a main focus of the RFPs.
-This has not only created an exaggerated burden for AEs, but it has also, in some cases, caused additional implementation delays.
-Another example is the fact that the GCF is using the same accreditation process and the same investment criteria framework.
-The exception is the RFP for REDD+ RBP, in which the Secretariat's assessment of the FP is conducted specifically following a scorecard that generates ratings on which the Secretariat and iTAP have to agree.
+However, this regulatory requirement was not applied, and ultimately the RFP did not contribute to accrediting new entities (see Chapter VI.I).
+In cases where there were delays and accreditation was the reason for not progressing, there were instances, such as by the PSF, to try and connect existing and eligible AEs to the shortlisted CNs.
+This was the case for FP128, where the original sponsor, the Spanish financing development agency (COFIDES), withdrew the CN for internal reasons.
+But the proposal continued, with the PSF liaising with the MUFG Bank, who sought the Board's approval for the proposal. - 69.
+Finding 18.
+Except for the REDD+ RFP, iTAP and the GCF Secretariat are/were not equipped to assess the specific features of the RFPs, placing an extra burden on DAEs and IAEs.
+In the other three RFPs, iTAP and the GCF Secretariat use the same frameworks used for regular PAP projects, even when these proposals respond to specific requests.
+While RFPs are testing innovative mechanisms involving devolved decision-making and funding mechanisms for developing countries' MSMEs, iTAP's expectations are the same as for regular projects.
+This is inconsistent given that these specific project features are a requirement and a main focus of the RFPs.
+This inconsistency has not only created an excessive burden for AEs but, in some cases, has also caused additional implementation delays.
+Another example is the GCF's use of the same accreditation process and the same investment criteria framework.
+The exception is the RFP for REDD+ RBP, in which the Secretariat's assessment of the FP specifically follows a scorecard that generates ratings on which the Secretariat and iTAP have to agree.
 In this case, there is also a requirement to demonstrate compliance with the GCF investment criteria.
-A non-exhaustive review suggests that both the Secretariat and iTAP were less demanding on the demonstration of compliance with these criteria than they usually are, as demonstrated by the review of submitted FPs of the Secretariat and iTAP reviews.
-Fewer details are provided on the use of proceeds than for regular projects, yet comments remain at a higher level and tend to focus on the same aspects across projects.
+A non-exhaustive review suggests that both the Secretariat and iTAP were less demanding than usual regarding compliance with these criteria, as demonstrated in iTAP reviews and the review of the Secretariat's submitted FPs.
+Fewer details are provided on the use of proceeds than for regular projects, yet Secretariat's and iTAP's comments remain at a higher level and tend to focus on the same aspects across projects.
 The Secretariat rated all criteria as "high" for all the projects, which is not usually the case for projects submitted through the PAP.